Skip to main content

 Confidentiality

 The manuscript review process is confidential and cannot be shared with anyone who is not directly involved in that process.
-The editors and reviewers may not share any information regarding the submission of an article, or any aspect of the article, before publication.
-The peer-review process is conducted with full confidentiality: reviewers and the editors may not discuss the article submission, or mention the topic or the review to anyone other than the editors.
-The information contained within a submitted manuscript is strictly confidential and cannot be discussed with anyone other than the authors.
-The reviewers may not discuss the information in the article or their review with anyone other than the editors.
+The Journal staff, section editors, and peer reviewers may not share any information regarding the submission of an article, or any aspect of the article, before publication.
+Thus, the peer-review process is conducted with full confidentiality: peer reviewers and the section editors may not discuss the submitted article or its topic or the review with anyone other than the Journal staff and the editors involved in the peer-review process for that article.

 Authorship

-The corresponding author must be available to communicate with the editors during the entire submission, peer-review process, and manuscript preparation/publication process, as well as be prepared to respond to any potential critiques or requests after the publication of the article.
+The corresponding author must be available to communicate with the editors during the entire submission, peer-review, and manuscript preparation/publication process, as well as be prepared to respond to any potential critiques or requests after the publication of the article.

 Manuscript Preparation

-See Instructions for Authors for details regarding manuscript preparation, requirements, and procedures.
+See Author Guidlines for details regarding manuscript preparation, requirements, and procedures.
+When submitting the article, please go to our online submission portal.

 Conflict of Interest

-Conflict of interest involves real or potential financial or other personal considerations related to authors or reviewers that may compromise or bias the professional judgment and objectivity of the article.
-The Journal requires all authors to individually complete and sign a Disclosure Form (see Instructions for Author) and declare any real or potential conflicts of interest relevant to the work under consideration that may interfere with the interpretation of the work, to avoid the potential for bias.
-A conflict of interest statement appears at the end of each published article.
+Conflict of interest involves real or potential financial or other personal considerations related to authors or reviewers that may compromise or bias the professional judgment and objectivity of authors or reviewers.
+The Journal requires all authors to individually complete and sign a Disclosure Form (see Author Guidelines) and declare any real or potential conflicts of interest relevant to the work under consideration that may interfere with the interpretation of the work, to avoid the potential for bias.
+An Author Disclosure Statement appears at the end of each published article.

-The authors are responsible for ensuring that the funding entity did not influence the content of the article or the interpretation of the results.
+The authors are responsible for ensuring that any funding entity did not influence the content of the article or the interpretation of the results.
+A Funding Source statement will appear at the end of the article if the article/study was funded by an outside entity.

-Reviewers with potential or real conflicts must excuse themselves from the review of the particular article.
+Peer reviewers are asked about potential or real conflicts when invited to critique an article and must excuse themselves from the review of the article if present.

 Informed Consent